jantman/serverspec-extended-types/README.md

 ## TODO

-* rdoc for all types and matchers; make this the canonical documentation?
 * make sure it looks right on rubydoc.info
 * make sure everything is suitably generic for other people; document all assumptions
 * spec tests for everything